 What Happens If I Drive on Bad Shocks or Struts?

 Driving on bad shocks or struts will only make them deteriorate faster, and it also has implications for other parts of your car.
-Here are five ways bad shocks and struts will affect your vehicle’s performance — and why the only place you should drive if your shocks and struts are going bad is to your mechanic.
+Here are five ways bad shocks and struts will affect your vehicle’s performance — and why the only place you should drive if your shocks and struts are going bad is to your mechanic repair and suspension tuning.

 Wear and Tear on Your Tires

 There’s no question that tire performance is critical.
 After all, you’re not going anywhere without them!
 Your tires can actually provide some of the earliest signs of failing shocks and struts, since it will change the way they’re interacting with the road.
 You might see excessive wear either on the inside or outside of the tire, or there may be other signs of uneven wear, decreasing their useful life.
 While tire rotation extends the life of your tires, it cannot save them from the increased wear failing shocks and struts contribute.
 Having your struts and shocks repaired or replaced could save you from having to replace your tires as frequently.

 Diminished Braking Ability